MARS via LASSO: Characterization in terms of Smoothness

-Proposition \ref{prop:equivalent-formation} implies that every sufficiently smooth function belongs to $\infmars^d$.
-This is proved in the next result (proved in Section \ref{pf:smooth-functions}), which also gives an expression for $\Vmars(f)$ in terms of the $L_1$ norms of mixed partial derivatives of $f$ of orders up to 2 for such sufficiently smooth functions.
-The following notation will be used below.
-For each $\alpha \in \{0, 1\}^d \setminus \{\mathbf{0}\}$, we let
+Proposition \ref{prop:equivalent-formation} also implies that every sufficiently smooth function belongs to $\infmars^{d, d}$.
+This is proved in the next result, which also gives an expression for $\Vmars(f)$ in terms of the $L^1$ norms of the mixed partial derivatives of $f$, for sufficiently smooth functions $f$.